by anthony on 07/02/15 at 7:51 am

 Do you know how users are using your website?
 If not, you’re missing valuable opportunities to convert them into paying customers.
-With so many elements on a web page, it’s hard to know what’s keeping users away from signing up.
+With so many page elements, it’s hard to know what’s keeping users from signing up.

 A website study found that out of 3 million home page visits only about 1% clicked a carousel slide.
 How could a large, graphical element on the home page get such few clicks?